TU-plogan/TU-plogan.github.io/README.md

 # Encyclopedia Project Guide

-This Guide gathers together information on editing procedures for people working on the  Encyclopedia Project.
-The Project creates accurate text for all entries in four historical editions of the *Encyclopedia Britannica*.
+This Guide collects information on editing procedures for the  Encyclopedia Project.
+The Project creates accurate text for all entries in four historical editions of the *Encyclopedia Britannica* published between 1797 and 1911.
 It is supervised by Dr. Peter Logan at the Digital Scholarship Center, Temple University.

 ## General